 Meanwhile, ExpressVPN appears to work more reliably in such situations.
 Its security features are much more convincing and you can even avoid being seen on their “shop” by downloading the VPN from their .onion page.

 Still, there are some issues with ExpressVPN in China or, more specifically, with the fact that it is not ideally suited to by-pass Deep Packet Inspection (DPI).
 Customer reports claim that Express is dependable in China, but the fact that they don’t provide a “stealth protocol” to avoid DPI is somewhat of a disadvantage.

-Sure, at $8.32 a month for a 12-month plan, ExpressVPN is slightly more expensive than HideMyAss, which can be purchased for $4.99/month on a two year offer.
+Sure, at $8.32 a month for a 12-month plan, ExpressVPN is slightly more expensive than HideMyAss, which can be purchased for $2.99/month on a three year offer.
 But ExpressVPN makes up tenfold for this minimal difference in pricing, which is partly why we recommend it as the better service.